solmoller/eversolar-monitor/Software_installation.md

 Here's how to setup your linux box for the perl software.
 This may work under Windows as well, please contact us, if you have success with that.

 Remember that there is a quick way: download the Raspberry Pi image, and modify the ini file as described on a separate page here [Setup\_from\_image\_file](Setup_from_image_file.md)
+That image is from 2016, and cannot be upgraded - it's fine in an isolated enviroment, and very easy to get access to.
+The below instruction is tested in 2021 and still valid:

 The below instructions do require some skills